Mfnio/Lernen/README.md

-This Code was used to learn Programming
+This Code was used to learn Programming,\n
 Peace